qian-youyou/mbr-public/README.md

 The code includes a sharding script for existing accounts.
 This is what you need to use in case you are either :

-* Moving from an MB signleton to a mutliple MB scheme using the MBR
+* Moving from an MB signleton to a multiple MB scheme using the MBR
 * Adding more MB instances

 The [sharding](https://github.com/Motrixi/mbr-public/blob/develop/scripts/shard.py) script